-The FDIC has authority to increase insurance assessments and increased initial base deposit insurance assessment rates by two basis points beginning in the first quarterly assessment period of 2023.
+The FDIC has authority to increase insurance assessments.
 Any significant future increase in insurance premiums may have an adverse effect on the operating expenses and results of operations of the Bank.
 The Bank cannot predict what its insurance assessment rates will be in the future.